joemarshall/grovepi-emulator/readme.txt

 To run the emulator, just extract all these files, go to the folder and run grovepiemu.py

-You need python 2.7 and the wxpython module installed.
-Should work on 32 or 64 bit Windows, and I see no reason it shouldn't work on Mac or Linux.
+You need python 2.7.
+Should work on 32 or 64 bit Windows, I see no reason it shouldn't work on Mac or Linux.